Unhosted Wallet Verification Methods - Inner Image

 18 Jan, 2022

-Updated: 30 Mar, 2023
+Updated: 28 Mar, 2025

 The Travel Rule exists for financial auditors to follow a trail.
 With transactions between VASPs, this is a relatively easy problem to solve.
-You just mandate that VASPs exchange PII data whenever a transaction happens between the two.
-This is harder when a user withdraws coins from his VASP account to his own private wallet (also known as an unhosted or non-custodial wallet).
-In essence, the user orders the VASP to send funds to a certain wallet address.
-The VASP has no way of knowing to whom that address belongs.
-Therefore the VASP runs the risk of sending funds to a sanctioned individual.
+VASPs are mandated to exchange PII data whenever a transaction occurs between them.
+This is harder when a customer withdraws digital assets from their VASP-hosted account to their own private wallet (self-hosted wallet).

 Ownership Proof Methods Analysis